 As the kids began to really value their money and understand issues of budgeting for necessities (clothing), we realized that—as in other parts of civil society—a system of fines could reduce undesirable behaviors.

-Losing $5 for failure to stay on top of a chore, for talking back, or other misbehavior quickly became more serious than time out or privilege restriction.
+Losing $5 for failure to stay on top of a chore, for talking back, or for other misbehavior quickly became more serious than time-outs or privilege restrictions.

 A greater emphasis on the socio-economic role and power (and personal satisfaction) of philanthropy may have been beneficial as well.

-As noted above, one child was naturally inclined in this regard, but the others were resistant to the idea of giving away money, be it the church offering plate, the bell-ringing Salvation Army Santa, or other venues.
+As noted above, one child was naturally inclined in this regard, but the others were resistant to the idea of giving away money, whether it be for the church offering plate, the bell-ringing Salvation Army Santa, or other venues.

 Andrea Decker